renaissance-publishing/renaissance/content/chapters/17-skills.md

   - Deception (SAV)

       - Active, Social
-      - Used to deceive people in social situations—to make other characters believe what you want them to believe.
+      - Used to deceive people in social situations — to make other characters believe what you want them to believe.
       - Can also be used (usually in conjunction with Disguise) to hide your identity, and possibly to impersonate someone else.